mdswyz/MCN-light-source-transfer/README.md

 ### Citation
-If you find the code helpful in your resarch or work, please cite the following paper.
+If you find the code helpful in your resarch or work, please cite the following papers.
 ```
 @inproceedings{mcn2021ntire,
     title     = {Multi-scale Self-calibrated Network for Image Light Source Transfer},